appleboy/easyssh-proxy/README.md

   reader := strings.NewReader(fileContents)

   // Write a file to the remote server using the writeFile command.
-  // Second arguement specifies the number of bytes to write to the server from the reader. if err := client.WriteFile(reader, int64(len(fileContents)), "/home/user/foo.txt"); err != nil {
+  // Second argument specifies the number of bytes to write to the server from the reader. if err := ssh.WriteFile(reader, int64(len(fileContents)), "/home/user/foo.txt"); err != nil {
     return fmt.Errorf("Error: failed to write file to client. error: %w", err) }
 }